Danielson Group Collaboration

 The Framework for Teaching is backed by evidence-based research and widely accepted by educators, administrators, policymakers, and academics.
 It defines the skill sets distinguished educators should possess and performance levels that define educator capabilities.
 The Framework for Teaching has been adopted as a model approved in more than 20 states making it the most widely-used teaching model in the US.

-The NFEC modify Charlotte Danielson’s Framework for Teaching working directly with Danielson Group consultants.
+Working directly with the Danielson Group consultants, the NFEC modified Charlotte Danielson’s Framework for Teaching.
+The Framework for Teaching is the most widely accepted standards for educators in the US.
 This collaboration yielded the first and only national standards for financial educators – the Framework for Teaching Personal Finance.

 The Framework for Teaching Personal Finance identifies the responsibilities of financial educators proven by empirical studies and theoretical research to produce the highest gains in participant test scores, and provides clear benchmarks to enhance educators’ ongoing professional development.